 In order to apply for the T5 visa you will need a Certificate of Sponsorship (CoS).
 The Certificate of Sponsorship includes a reference number, which coincides with information about the internship and the participant's personal information, and is valid for three months from issuance.

-The International Office applies for the reference number through the British Council on behalf of Erasmus participants.
-The coordinator for Erasmus internships will send you further information after you turn in your Erasmus application.
+If your host company cannot issue a CoS, the International Office applies for the reference number through the British Council on behalf of Erasmus+ participants.
+The coordinator for Erasmus+ internships will send you further information after you turn in your Erasmus+ application.
 This process can take up to five weeks.

 - Self-organized Internships